EHDS Logical Information Models

 Data types and references

-Logical models use FHIR data types for defining data types, but with less constraints and also less options compared to the FHIR specification.
+EHDS models use FHIR data types for defining data types, but with less constraints and without extensions that may be provided in the FHIR specification.
 The following data types are used in logical models:

 Type Description Notes

-Base Base data type is a grouper element for its children elements.
+Base Base data type in these models is used as a grouper element for its children elements.
 It does not have a value.

 string A sequence of UNICODE characters.
-Constraints introduced to string by FHIR are not implied for other formats
+Constraints introduced to string in FHIR standard are not implied for other formats

-dateTime Date and time with the precision needed for the use case (year or millisecond) FHIR format is not implied
+dateTime Date and time with the precision needed for the use case (from year to millisecond) FHIR format is not implied

 date Date without the exact time.
 FHIR format is not implied.

-time Time during the day, without the date being present.
+time Time during a day, without the date being present.
 FHIR format is not implied.

 integer A whole number, positive or negative according to the use case.